loic425/pole-position-on-the-grid/pages/06_assessment.md

 Q2: How can you create a Team filter to use it on the F1 drivers' grid?

-Here's the filter we have added on the grid configuration:
+We've added the following filter on the grid configuration:

 ```php
   ->addFilter(Filter::create('teamName', TeamFilter::class))
 ```

-How to create the filter itself?
+Now, what should our filter look like?

 <v-clicks>